fishing tips for bass

 eel fishing tradition preserved

 Fishing with eels is a highly effective method for landing striped bass due to their natural swimming action, which stripers find irresistible.
-When you use live eels as striped bass bait, you’re mimicking one of their favorite prey items.
-The key to success with fishing with eels is keeping them lively and healthy.
+You’re mimicking one of their favorite prey items when you use live eels as striped bass bait.
+Keeping them lively and healthy is the key to success with fishing with eels.

 To maximize your chances of hooking a striper, follow these steps: